News & Updates

 Apps on Smartphones:

 Most people now own smartphones.
 Smartphones increase access to our world and handle virtually everything that is involved in our lives.
-Wikipedia defines it as: “A smartphone (or smart phone) is a mobile phone with an advanced mobile operating system.
+Wikipedia defines a smartphone as: “A mobile phone with an advanced mobile operating system.
 Smartphones typically combine the features of a cell phone with those of other popular mobile devices, such as personal digital assistant, media player and GPS navigation unit.
 Most smartphones have a touchscreen user interface and can run third-party apps, and are camera phones.
-2012 and later smartphones add high speed mobile broadband 4G LTE internet web browsing, motion sensors and mobile paymentmechanisms.”
+2012 and later smartphones add high speed mobile broadband 4G LTE internet web browsing, motion sensors and mobile payment mechanisms.”

 A smartphone has a touch screen, but a “regular” phone does not.
 Smartphones come in two varieties, either an Apple product, as in the iPhone, OR an Android, which is everything else.

 There are A LOT of apps available smartphone and tablet users.
-AzTEDP has recently gained experience with the iPhone and iPad products and have found many helpful apps.
+AzTEDP has experience with the iPhone and iPad products and have found many helpful apps.
 Many of these apps, or similar apps, can also be found for the Android market at the Google Play Store.

 Deaf Communication Apps:

 These apps are designed for Deaf or Hard of Hearing American Sign Language users to place and receive Video Relay Service (VRS) and Video Phone (VP) calls over a Wi-Fi or cellular data connection.

-These apps are designed for severely to profoundly Hard of Hearing/deaf/Deaf users (who speak for themselves) to place telephone relay service calls over a Wi-Fi or cellular data connection.
+Hard of Hearing apps are designed for severely to profoundly Hard of Hearing/deaf/Deaf users (who speak for themselves) to place telephone relay service calls over a WiFi or cellular data connection.
 Note: If the Smartphone has cellular service, just the smartphone is needed to serve for both voice and reading captions.
-If a tablet is being used to read captions, a telephone of ANY kind is needed for the user to speak to the other party.
+Tablets may also be used for this purpose and service requirements vary.
+The cost for using these apps is funded by the FCC.